Hasan-aga/hasan-aga.github.io/_posts/2024-09-25-how-java-hashmap-handles-collisions.md

 The above function is the `put` implementation, lets break it down:

-1. we get `hash`, `key` and `value` (this is important, we get the hash and the key not just the hash).
+1. We get `hash`, `key` and `value` (this is important, we get the hash and the key not just the hash).

-2. we define a node array `tab` and a node `p` . we also define two int `n` and `i`.
+2. We define a node array `tab` and a node `p` . we also define two int `n` and `i`.

-3. we set `tab` to `table` and initialize it if it is null or has a length of zero
+3. We set `tab` to `table` and initialize it if it is null or has a length of zero
    ```java
    if ((tab = table) == null || (n = tab.length) == 0)
        n = (tab = resize()).length;
    ```

-4. we use the hash to calculate the index `i`, `n` is always the size of the node array. `n-1 & hash` is basically a modulo operation (modulo operation makes sure that the index does not go out of bounds). we use `AND` instead of modulo `%` because it is faster but the end result is the same. if the value at this index is `null` it means we have **no collision** and we simply create a new node:
+4. We use the hash to calculate the index `i`, `n` is always the size of the node array. `n-1 & hash` is basically a modulo operation (modulo operation makes sure that the index does not go out of bounds). we use `AND` instead of modulo `%` because it is faster but the end result is the same. if the value at this index is `null` it means we have **no collision** and we simply create a new node:
    ```java
    if ((p = tab[i = (n - 1) & hash]) == null)
        tab[i] = newNode(hash, key, value, null);
    ```

-5. here we handle the **collision case**. what is a collision? if the location into which we are trying to insert the value is already occupied that means we have a collision. there are 3 cases in the collision:
+5. Here we handle the **collision case**. what is a collision? if the location into which we are trying to insert the value is already occupied that means we have a collision. there are 3 cases in the collision:

    1. if the key used in the new `put` is equal to the key of the already existing node: in this case we simply replace or overwrite the old value
       ```java